Stuart Wastewater Treatment Plant

 VPDES Permit No. VA0022985

-Wastewater enters the plant by a 15 inch influent line from the Town that goes through a Bar Screen which removes large items such as rags, sticks, plastic bags etc. then the influent goes through the grit chamber to remove grit such as small rocks, sand, egg shells, etc. The influent is then pumped to the east and west activated sludge basins by the Influent Pumps.
+Wastewater enters the plant by a 18 inch influent line from the Town that goes through a Bar Screen which removes large items such as rags, sticks, plastic bags etc. then the influent goes through the grit chamber to remove grit such as small rocks, and west activated sludge basins by the Influent Pumps.

 Influent Pump Motors = 15 HP- 460 V- 3 Phase